GabeScott/standard-works-vault/General Conference/1998 April - Removing Barriers to Happiness.md

 President Hunter explained it this way: “I would like to say something to you that I consider to be very important.
 Throughout your life, you will be faced with many choices.
 How well you select among the alternatives will determine your success and happiness in life.
 Some of the decisions you will make will be absolutely critical and can affect the entire course of your life.
 Please measure those alternatives against the teachings of Jesus Christ.

-“To be able to do that you must know and understand his teachings.
+“To be able to do that you must know and understand His teachings.
 As you exercise faith and live worthy of inspiration, you will be directed in the important choices you make.”

 President Hunter continues: “I suggest that you place the highest priority on your membership in the Church of Jesus Christ.
 Measure whatever anyone else asks you to do, whether it be from your family, loved ones, your cultural heritage, or traditions you have inherited—measure everything against the teachings of the Savior.
 Where you find a variance from those teachings, set that matter aside and do not pursue it.
-It will not bring you happiness” (“Counsel to Students and Faculty,” Church College of New Zealand, 12 Nov.
-1990).
+It will not bring you happiness” (*Prepare Yourself* \[pamphlet, 1996\], 1–2).

 Why give the Lord’s teachings first priority?
 They are your perfect handbook to happiness.
 The Savior is your Redeemer.
 His sacrifice entitles Him to judge you and to ultimately give you the greatest blessings for obedience to His commandments.
 He is the perfect example.
 Although He has limitless power as a God, yet is He humble, submissive to the Father.
 There is no pride or desire for personal recognition.